Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • use the appropriate dosage (frequent use causes side effects);

-• during the use of medications (especially after injections), it is desirable to reduce physical and psychological stress (avoid stress, intense physical exertion).
+• When taking medications (especially after injections), it is advisable to reduce physical and psychological stress (avoid stress, intense physical activity).

-If a person visits the toilet to empty their bowels more than three times, then we can talk about diarrhea.
-It can occur in various pathological processes that occur not only in the gastrointestinal tract.
+If a person visits the toilet to have bowel movements more than three times, then we can talk about diarrhea.
+It can occur in various pathological processes occurring not only in the gastrointestinal tract.

 Causes of diarrhea

-Diarrhea is not a separate disease, it is just a symptom that makes it clear that a pathological process is taking place in the gastrointestinal tract.
-During diarrhea, the stool becomes watery, as the digestive process is accelerated due to increased intestinal motility, which is necessary for the rapid elimination of the toxin.
+Diarrhea is not a separate disease, it is just a symptom that makes it clear that a pathological process is occurring in the gastrointestinal tract.
+During diarrhea, the stool becomes watery because the digestive process is accelerated due to increased intestinal motility, which is necessary for the rapid elimination of the toxin.

-Could the symptom be dangerous, or is it just an inconvenience?
-The intestines do not absorb substances necessary for the body and water, which can cause dehydration or a violation of the intestinal mucosa.
+Can the symptom be dangerous or does it only cause inconvenience?
+The intestines do not absorb substances and water necessary for the body, which can cause dehydration or damage to the intestinal mucosa.

-Liquid stool in humans occurs as a result of:
+Loose stools in humans occur as a result of:

-• the development of a bacterial infection (not only bacteria can cause disorders, but also the toxins they release);
+• development of a bacterial infection (not only bacteria can cause disorders, but also the toxins they produce);

-• disruption of the intestines due to the activity of helminths (worms);
+• disturbances in intestinal function due to the activity of helminths (worms);

 • inflammatory process occurring in the large or small intestine;

-• pathologies of the gastrointestinal tract (lactase deficiency, lack of enzymes and bile, malabsorption);
+• gastrointestinal pathologies (lactase deficiency, lack of enzymes and bile, malabsorption);

 • poisoning;

-• dysbacteriosis (change in the ratio of beneficial and pathogenic microflora);
+• dysbiosis (change in the ratio of beneficial and pathogenic microflora);

 • allergic reaction;